rfjakob/gocryptfs/README.md

 ---------

 v1.4 (not yet released)
+* Add `force_owner` option to allow files to be presented as owned by a different user or group from the user running gocryptfs.
+Please see caveats and guidance in the man page before using this functionality.
 * Increase open file limit to 4096 ([#82](https://github.com/rfjakob/gocryptfs/issues/82)).
 * Implement path decryption via ctlsock ([#84](https://github.com/rfjakob/gocryptfs/issues/84)).
   Previously, decryption was only implemented for reverse mode.
 Now both